UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/mvvm_navigation_1.md

 There is a two-way binding between the `BirthYear` property and the slider value in the view.

-* When the slider is moved, this invokes the setter of `BirthYear` which in turn updates the model `Model.BirthYear = value;`.
+* When the slider is moved, this invokes the setter of `BirthYear` which in turn updates the model immediately `Model.BirthYear = value;`.

 * No special conversion was needed in this instance, but it would be possible had there been a mismatch between the model data type and the view.